+Distributed edge computing with lightweight processing and storage capabilities is used to enable local data processing in Fig. 2 before applying the routing scheme.
+The fundamental concept behind the proposed connection-orientated routing strategy is that the routing calculation in the IoT-PLC network may be performed using the shortest path, thereby overcoming the limitations of (1).
 In addition, terminal nodes that work with edge computing resources will use the routing policy exchange signals.
-While the full-duplex route is operational in (1), new links can be constructed, and the related surrounding nodes use it to route to the upper layers.
+While the fullduplex route is operational in (1), new links can be constructed, and the related surrounding nodes use it to route to the upper layers.
 Initial route data can be disseminated around the edge network and stored on possible edge servers.
 When the service request is received, the closest edge node is selected as the edge data cluster head (EDCH).
-As the original data are resource intensive, they are processed at edge cluster heads and updated to the cloud data center.
+As the original data are resource intensive, they are processed at edge cluster heads and updated to the cloud data centre.

-Figure 2 shows the layered SPLCN architecture for a transparent routing scheme.
+Fig. 2 shows the layered SPLCN architecture for a transparent routing scheme.
 Its main elements include the smart power pool isolation layer (SPPIL), the edge automation layer (EAL), the Fog latency layer (FLL), and the cloud core resilient layer (CCRL).
 The edge natives are a subset of the global grid cluster mapped into the Fog implementation layer of the SPLCN.
 The stream power pool (which provides energy-neutral IoT) is a fundamental advantage of lightweight IoT-PLC technology over other communication schemes.
 The FLL is used for latency reduction and resource maximisation during upward datastream offloading into the cloud.

 Finally, the CCRL plays a very vital role in the entire architecture.
 In this case, the technique of anticipating potential disruptions to computational service offloading is known as cloud resilience.
 This offers service continuity and figures out the best recovery strategy without losing the network data.
 Cloud systems' resilience depicts their capacity to respond to failure while continuing to operate.
-Figure 2 shows the built cloud-native services running at the resilient cloud backbone (RCB).
+Fig. 2 shows the built cloud-native services running at the resilient cloud backbone (RCB).
 This is fault/failure tolerant for massive traffic workloads.

-Here, we require to determine the most affordable way to transmit a specific amount of data across the edge-layered network in Figure 1.
+Here, we require to determine the most affordable way to transmit a specific amount of data across the edge-layered network in Fig. 1.

 In this context, constrained application protocol is required and maintains acceptable PL.
 This is useful for efficient data transmission.
 Since the IoT-PLC system requires performance considerations, lightweight MCFP can lower capacity restrictions for datastream flow provisioning.
 This is replaced by a demand condition or minimum routing [42].
-The edge source is connected to a smart PLC adapter embedded in the distribution controllers in the implementation.
-This multi-hop functionality is shown in Figure 2.
+The edge source is connected to a smart PLC adaptor embedded in the distribution controllers in the implementation.
+This multi-hop functionality is shown in Fig. 2.